Requirements for Naturalization in Germany in 2024

 Here we have created a graphic overview of the complete Naturalization process for you:

-Please note the statutory processing deadline for Foreigners' office.
-Your Foreigners' office has 12 weeks to process your application.
-After 12 weeks, you have the right to file a complaint against the authority Lawsuit for failure of act in order to speed up the processing.
-You submit the Lawsuit for failure of act to the competent administrative court.
+Take note of the legal processing deadline for the Foreigners' office.
+Your Foreigners' office 12 weeks to process your application.
+After 12 weeks, you have the right to file a Lawsuit for failure of act to expedite the processing.
+You Lawsuit for failure of act the Lawsuit for failure of act with the competent administrative court.

 Naturalization for family members